tssa017/piiquante_review_site/README.md

 3. Connect to MongoDB Atlas cluster and replace connection string in app.js with login details

-I would recommend securing this information in a .env file, for example
+I recommend securing this information in a .env file

-4. Add images folder
+1. Add images folder

 ```bash
 cd backend